 The Khmer Emperor Suryavarman II wanted the Angkor Wat Temple to be as magnificent as the god Vishnu himself.
 It was to be his capital for consorting with the god and performing his duties as the ruler of the Khmer Empire.
 He also used it for holding court sessions and reviewing his troops.

 There is a possibility that Angkor was started as a funerary temple from its design and features.
-That is what people believe, but it seems to have been abandoned after Suryavarman II’s death since there is no hard proof to this theory.
+That is what people believe, but it seems to have been abandoned after Suryavarman II since this theory has no hard proof.
 People believe that Suryavarman II’s body was cremated and buried elsewhere.

-In 1177, nearly 30 years after the death of Suryavarman II, Angkor became a territory of the traditional enemies of Khmer; the Chams.
-The Khmer Empire was then restored by a new king, Jayavarman VII.
+In 1177, nearly 30 years after the death of Suryavarman II, Angkor became a territory of the traditional enemies of Khmer, the Chams.
+A new king, Jayavarman VII, then restored the Khmer Empire.
 He established a new center and state temple called Angkor Thom and the Bayon temple.

 These were located a few kilometers north of Angkor Wat Temple.
 Since the new king believed that Hindu gods failed him, he dedicated the Angkor Thom to Buddhism instead of the Hindu god Vishnu.